Skip to content

 Extending the Mock Server

-1. Add a new route handler in the _setup_routes() method
+1. Add a route handler to the appropriate router in tests/mock_server/routers/

 2. Optionally add fixture files in tests/fixtures/ if you need realistic data